shrutikpawale18/Similarity_Measure/README.md

 # Similarity_Measure

-This is an assesment for Fetch Rewards, which calculates the similarity between two sentences.
-Change `text_1`, `text_2`, `text_3` if you want to calculate similarity between other some other sentence.
+This is an assessment for Fetch Rewards, which calculates the similarity between two sentences.
+Change `text_1`, `text_2`, and `text_3` if you want to calculate the similarity between other some other sentences.

 ### Punctuation and stop words